On-Line Guide for Newcomers to ABM (Axelrod and Tesfatsion)

 Other Demonstration Software

-- Abstract: This delightfully written book addresses foundational questions about how people (and robots) can make sense of the confusing world in which they live.
-The highlighted pages apply this perspective to markets.
+- Abstract: In this delightfully written book, Clark addresses foundational questions about how people (and robots) can make sense of the confusing world in which they live.
+He brings together ideas and techniques from robotics, neuroscience, infant psychology, and artificial intelligence.
+He addresses a broad range of adaptive behaviors, from cockroach locomotion to the role of linguistic artifacts in higher-level thought.

 Holland, John (1992), "Genetic Algorithms"